dralletje/Exothermic/README.md

 ### TODO

-[ ] Make objects with number-as-keys result in arrays

-Not yet the whole API is mocked 😔
+Not yet the whole API is mocked, because I think there are some parts that I don't need.
+All the other parts are mocked and should be working: let me know if there is a bug!
-Here is a list of the api and what is/isn't supported yet!

 **Reference (Methods)**
 - [x] child()